WOAP (pronounced Whoa-app) is a month-long festival showcasing the – quite frankly ridiculous – abundance of the Wellington region’s culinary scene.

 The festival features hotly contested challenges: Burger Wellington and Cocktail Wellington, where bars, restaurants and cafés attempt to outdo each other with the most delicious, interesting, and innovative entries in a battle for the public vote to be crowned annual winner.

 Equally innovative are the in-glass creations from bar wizards competing for the cocktail crown.
 Hot favourite is Ray Leota, also from Coco at the Roxy cinema.
 Ray’s previous winning creations include 2017’s Sonntag’s Journey: white bourbon aged in-house and fat-washed with a whole pig roasted by Ray, served with dry ice, earl grey and sweet vermouth.
-This year’s creation is a more tropical collaboration with Fortune Favours the Bold brewery, using their Pina Colada beer, toasted coconut syrup and rum.
+2018’s creation was a more tropical collaboration with Fortune Favours the Bold brewery, using their Pina Colada beer, toasted coconut syrup and rum.
 Visit Coco for theatre in a cocktail in a theatre.

 In between eating all of the things, there’s an opportunity to immerse yourself in Wellington’s famous craft beer world.